Hnn3y/Code_Challenge_V2/README.md

 # Day 11: CSS Grid:Learn the basics of css grid, focusing on key properties.

 # Day 12 & 13: Advsnced CSS Grid Concepts; Use these concepts to build a more complex grid layout, like a gallery page showcasing images or content.

+# Day 12 & 13: Advanced CSS Grid Concepts; Use these concepts to build a more complex grid layout, like a gallery page showcasing images or content. {REDESIGN}